RepleDEV/studyc/Notes/Physics/Topics/SI Units.md

-SI units are short for the **International System of Units**.
+SI units are short for the **International System of Units**, an internationally agreed system of units that is built on seven base units.
-What are SI units for?
-It's an international standard of measurement used in science and technology.
 ## Base units
 The foundation for SI units are **SI base units**.
 * second (symbol **s**) to measure **time**